Tags

 Billy Wright clearly had all of the performing ability required to want to hear more from him in the future.
 His voice was strong and clear and incredibly emotive.
 His delivery was just as powerful, knowing not only to emphasize the lyrics for maximum impact but also how to interact with the band, which here consists of some very good melancholy horn work that is drawn out until it almost aches with pain.

-Even the compositions themselves, both bearing the co-writing credit of Reig who almost certainly had little to do with them other than possibly some arranging suggestions, are well-crafted and provide very realistic perspectives, good use of detailed descriptions to convey his mindset and a few excellent metaphors thrown in for good measure.
+The songs are well-crafted and provide very realistic perspectives, detailed descriptions to convey his mindset and a few excellent metaphors thrown in for good measure.

 In other words, you’d be taking bets that Wright would be heard from again in the future and you’d of course be correct in that presumption.